clseibold/Edim/README.md

 * Find first occurance of string in file (and print the line out)
 * Show outline of markdown files (shown when file is opened and with fileinfo command, '#')
 * Show outline of C files (shows function implementations)
+* When opening file, if it doesn't exist, go straight to the editor to create the file.

 ## TODO
 * Cancel Prompts for getting information for a command (for example, when it prompt you to enter a line number when one wasn't provided when the command was typed)